To-Kar/studyconnect/docs/Assignment-9_CI_Pipeline.md

 3. Click on the audit-button to see the output of the console commands.
 A red (X) indicates that there was an error or that there are vulnerabilities present.
 Click on it to view the details
 4. To fix the vulnerabilities run `npm audit fix` in the projects folder locally

 ## Ex 9.3
 **File:** `.github/workflows/build.yml`

 **Workflow:**
 After creating the project on the sonarqube server and creating the required tokens this task was mainly copy and paste from the tutorial at sonarqube.
+We changed the given .yml-file to run regarding the branches, as testing is easier if the runner gets active every time our ex9-branch is updated.